 What is the Suzuki method?

-The Suzuki method, also called the Mother Tongue method, is designed for children from age 4.
+The Suzuki method, also called the Mother-Tongue approach, is designed for young learners.
 The main tenet of the method is that “every child has talent.”
-Talent is developed by providing an environment that helps the child reach his or her full potential.
+Talent is developed by providing an environment that helps the child reach their full potential.

 How does it work?